The Story Of Whare Kea

 A spirit of adventure and love of the Wanaka region lie at the heart of Whare Kea

 Whare Kea is located on the shores of Lake Wanaka.
 The fourth largest lake in New Zealand, it is a vast mirror of clear blue waters reflecting the Southern Alps just beyond, home of globally recognised ski fields and the dramatic Mount Aspiring National Park.

 Owners Martyn and Louise Myer, of the prominent Myer Melbourne retail family, first enjoyed the beauty of Wanaka while taking breaks here amidst the scenery, which changes through the seasons, as a contrast to their city lifestyle in Melbourne.

-Even before the lodge was completed, the Myers decided they would like to share Whare Kea with like-minded travellers.
-Over the last two decades they have successfully operated the lodge both as a family holiday escape and as a boutique hotel—12 of those years as part of Relais & Chateaux, the European association of hotels and restaurants.
+Even before the villa was completed, the Myers decided they would like to share Whare Kea with like-minded travellers.
+Over the last two decades they have successfully operated the lodge both as a family holiday escape and as a boutique hotel – 12 of those years as part of Relais & Chateaux, the European association of hotels and restaurants.

-From Autumn 2015, the Myers have decided to return Whare Kea to its original roots and are offering it for the exclusive use of groups only, whether families or groups of friends wishing to soak up the splendour of the location.
-Guests staying at Whare Kea will be able to self cater, or choose to enjoy innovative dining as leading Wanaka based chef, James Stapley, or one of his hand-picked team of chefs will also continue to be on hand to create superb meals for guests, on request.
+In 2015, the Myers have decided to return Whare Kea to its original roots offering it for the exclusive use of groups only, whether families or groups of friends wishing to soak up the splendour of the location.
+Guests staying at Whare Kea will be able to self cater, or choose to enjoy innovative dining as leading Wanaka based chefs will be on hand to create superb meals for guests, on request.

 Additional services to compliment your stay are extensive & unlimited, making Whare Kea the perfect destination for those, like the Myer’s, desiring adventure with a deluxe twist.